fastify/session/README.md

 #### Session#regenerate(callback)

 Regenerates the session by generating a new `sessionId` and persist it to the store.
+If you do not pass a callback, a Promise will be returned.
 ```js
 fastify.get('/regenerate', (request, reply, done) => {
   request.session.regenerate(error => {